-Which is exactly why Easy Spring Vegetable Fusillli has entered my weeknight dinner rotation.
+Which is exactly why Easy Spring Vegetable Fusilli has entered my weeknight vegetarian dinner recipe rotation.
 It’s undoubtedly simple, ready in under twenty minutes, and can be made in one pot.
 It’s absolutely perfect for the nights when you need a pasta fix, but also need to get outside because the sun is only here for so long (yessss, I am a true Minnesotan through-and-through).
 Or when you’re just too tired to cook and need to veg on the couch.
 Also true-life-I’m-a-teacher.
-No judgement here, no matter which category you fall into.
+No judgment here, no matter which category you fall into.

 No arguing with the good ol’ standbys:

 And the best of the best: parmesan and a fresh lemon squeeze.
 Really, these make ALL the difference and I would NOT skimp on them.
 Especially the fresh lemon.
 It brightens up this simple pasta like no other.

 If you were so inclined, you could add some grilled chicken or shrimp to the pasta for some extra protein.
 Never fear, the pure-vegetarian way is right on the money!

 - In a large pot, bring salted water to a boil.
 Add pasta and cook for 8-9 minutes.
 With 5-6 minutes of cooking time left (7 for large asparagus spears), add asparagus pieces to the boiling pasta.
 With 1-2 minutes remaining, add peas.
 Reserve 1/2 cup pasta water.